UPC-ViRVIG/MMVR/README.md

 ## Quick Start

-1. Clone this repository
+1. Clone this repository.

-2. Install **Unity 2021.2.13f1** (other versions may work but are not tested)
+2. Install **Unity 2021.2.13f1** (other versions may work but are not tested).

 3. Download the processed dataset [here](https://drive.google.com/file/d/1xLnj1kV9GzhhUr_Dw8O7dhGb2Vudeah_/view?usp=sharing) and extract it into ``Unity_Project_Path/Assets/MMData``, thus, ``MMData`` folder should contain three folders ``Animations``, ``Data`` and ``Models``.